joshrest/academic-kickstart/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Evolutionary genomics & gene regulation."
+title = "Evolutionary genomics."

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
-hero_media = "PrettyYEPD.jpg"
+hero_media = "GilGomez_coverimage.jpg"

 [design.background]
   # Apply a background color, gradient, or image.